colinappnovation/d8learning/README.md

 ##Introduction

-This module is a result of learning during the week of 6th Dec 2016
+This module is a result of learning during the week of 6th Dec 2016 on Drupal 8.

 ##Features

-- Default configuration for block
+- Default configuration for block with default_name setting and associated schema definition
 - Custom block
-- Custom content type
+- Custom content type thus making use of node.type.*_mytype.yml
+- Custom CSS thus making use of *.libraries.yml

 ##Notes